alextison/PayeTonKawa/README.md

 Room for improvement:

-- Improvement to be done 1
+- Use JWT for authentication
+- Analyse the code and improve it
-- Improvement to be done 2
+- Use VR to visualize the products
+- Send QR code by mail

 To do: